How to Plan a Trip

 In May the rainy, wet season in Guatemala starts, and lasts until November.

-First you will need to get to Guatemala.
-If you are coming from the US, the most common way to do this is by flying into La Aurora International Airport in Guatemala City.
 From the airport you can go straight to Lake Atitlan, or first head to Antigua.
 From either Guatemala City or Antigua there are quite a few options.
 The most popular options include a shared shuttle bus, an Uber, or a private car.

 Uber is an easy way to get to Lake Atitlan from Guatemala City or Antigua.
 It tends to be cheaper than booking a normal private driver, however you may need to negotiate the cost a bit with driver.
 You can book a private car through Viator here.
 If you are planning to arrive late at night, I recommend taking a private car.